If you provide child care in your home, you may be able to participate in the Child and Adult Care Food Program (CACFP).

 Child Care Homes

-CACFP provides per-meal or per-snack reimbursement funding to help providers serve nutritious food to children in their care.
+CACFP provides reimbursement funding to help providers serve nutritious food to children in their care.
 Approved providers buy and serve healthy meals and/or snacks, keep track of what they serve, then request reimbursement on a monthly basis.
 Providers also get free training and resources to support their efforts to provide nutritious foods.

 Most daycare home providers are eligible to participate in CACFP, including: